-There’s no greater feeling that confidence and having enough of it to go out on stage in a dance competition for the first time at 15 must mean something.
-That’s what our eldest did recently.
+There’s no greater feeling than confidence and having enough of it to go out on stage in a dance competition for the first time at 15 must mean something.
+That’s what our eldest daughter did.

 There’s also body confidence.
 Us human beings come in all shapes and sizes and there’s no such thing as a typical dancers body.
 Developing confidence in your own skin is vital.

 A good dance school will not only teach the right technique but will also educate children about the human body.
 Understanding human mechanics is fantastic knowledge to have and this helps them to develop better technique and continue to improve.